Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/generated/alfresco-activiti-modeling-rest-api/docs/ProjectsApi.md

 ProjectsApi apiInstance = new ProjectsApi();
-Project project = new Project(); // Project | The new values to update String projectId = "projectId_example"; // String | The id of the project to update try {
+Project body = new Project(); // Project | The new values to update String projectId = "projectId_example"; // String | The id of the project to update try {
-    EntryResponseContentProject result = apiInstance.updateProjectUsingPUT(project, projectId);
+    EntryResponseContentProject result = apiInstance.updateProjectUsingPUT(body, projectId);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ProjectsApi#updateProjectUsingPUT");